 Some of the games' major subplots could be finished in an afternoon, and the main quest will take about 20-30 hours.
 Given that only one or two of these hours is Disappointing Last Level compared to others in the series...it's probably a bit better that they didn't decide to lengthen the story.
 Once you finish however, there's a ton of sidequests quests, ranging from questlines like the College and Companions to just retrieving an item for someone, and there's also finding all the Words of Power.
 Even if you don't have a quest to do, the game world is just so deep that you can pick a compass direction and head off into the unknown, you're bound to come across a new tomb or cave you haven't explored yet.
 Thus, if you're planning to plumb the game for all it has to offer outside the two main story quests, you're going to be spending a lot of time in Skyrim.

 Because of the new random quest system, there are fewer scripted storyline quests for all the questlines compared to previous Elder Scrolls games, thus it can feel a bit jarring to be proclaimed a trusted and veteran member of your guild and their Chosen One just shortly after joining.
 These sorts of Pacing Problems are particularly obvious with the Companions questline, where one gets to join their Circle of most trusted veteran warriors literally after the initiation and then doing one more quest.
+(Though it's helped along by support from the Harbinger Kodlak, because he recognizes you from a prophetic dream.

 Many reviewers are stating that they feel the main quest-line of Dragonborn was too short, at least compared to Dawnguard they usually say the amount of other quests make up for it though.